ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 TouchTerrain reads DEM data of a geographical extent (a geotiff file downloaded from Earth Engine or from a local raster file) an creates a 3D model suitable for 3D printing.
 The geotiff from EE is automatically UTM projected and usually downsampled.
 The 3D model (STL or OBJ format), possibly consisting of several files (tiles), is saved in a zip file along with a log file with details about the process steps.

  For the standalone version the processing parameters are given directly in the code (hardcoded) or read from a JSON config file.
-After processing the geotiff according to these parameters, the resulting zip file is stored locally.
+You can use the stand-alone version to process local DEM raster file (see `importedDEM`) or get online DEM data from Earth Engine (provided you have a account with them).
+After processing the resulting zip file is stored locally.
 However, there is no graphical (map) interface for easily requesting a certain area from EE, the geographical extent of the request has to be given in lat/long coordinates as text.
+(Note: this might change in the future, I'm looking into using geemap inside jupyter ...)

-The server version offers a Google Map interface to select the area and a simple GUI to specifiy the preocessing paramaters.
-Some "expert" parameters are only exposed via a JSON style text field input.
-One the request has been processed it is again downloaded as a zip file.
+The server version offers a Google Map interface to select the area and a simple GUI to specify the processing parameters.
+An Earth Engine account is needed to run the server version.
+Some "expert" parameters are only exposed via a JSON style text field input (called manual).
+Once the request has been processed it is again downloaded as a zip file.

-Besides Python 3.x you need to install a few modules (see `standalone/TouchTerrain_standalone_installation.pdf`) using pip or conda.
-After this you can use the stand-alone version to process local DEM raster file (see the`importedDEM` under Standalone)
+TouchTerrain is only supported for Python 3.6 and higher.
+It provides a `setup.py` file that will build a module called `touchterrain` and also install all prerequisites.
+We recommend using pip for the installation: 'pip install .' in the same folder as the setup.py file (

- If you want to process DEM data curated by Earth Engine you will need request a (free) [Developer's license from Google](https://developers.google.com/earth-engine/python_install_manual) (section on _Setting Up Authentication Credentials_).
-In addition, you need to install the earthengine-api (ee) package and its dependencies, which is described in `standalone/TouchTerrain_standalone_installation.pdf`.
-There are other options to install the [Earth Engine Python API](https://developers.google.com/earth-engine/python_install), but I have no experience beyond their _Minimal Earth Engine Python API Installation_.
+ If you want to process DEM data curated by Earth Engine you will need request a (free) [Developer's license from Google](https://signup.earthengine.google.com/#!/)) and/or a [service account](https://developers.google.com/earth-engine/service_account) EarthEngine is primarily meant for cloud operations (which is sort of a pun considering its mainly used for Remote Sensing data ...) via Javascript but has a Python API for non-visual functionality, such as requesting geotiffs, which touchterrain can use.

+ (TODO: add something more about how to get the Earth Engine account set up!)

-## Standalone folder
+## Standalone mode
-The standalone version runs on a local machine that has Python >3.6 and packages installed.
+To use touchterrain in standalone mode (i.e. not via a web server), either run `TouchTerrain_standalone.py` or `TouchTerrain_standalone_jupyter_notebook.ipynb`.
+Both sit in the project root folder and require that the touchterrain module has been installed.

-### Jupyter Notebook
+### Jupyter Notebook version
 The preferred way to run the standalone version of TouchTerrain is via the jupyter notebook file __standalone/TouchTerrain_standalone_jupyter_notebook.ipnb__.
 Inside the notebook, the processing parameters are given as a python dictionary.
 The parameters are explained below for the JSON file version but the python syntax is very similar to JSON.
-After processing the DEM and saving the model(s) in a zip file, it can also unzip it for you and visualize the model(s) in a 3D viewer inside the browser (using the k3d package).You can see a web view version of the note book [here](https://htmlpreview.github.io/?https://github.com/ChHarding/TouchTerrain_for_CAGEO/blob/master/standalone/TouchTerrain_standalone_jupyter_notebook.html)
+After processing the DEM and saving the model(s) in a zip file, it can also unzip it for you and visualize the model(s) in a 3D viewer inside the browser (using the k3d package).You can see a web view version of the note book [here](https://htmlpreview.github.io/?https://github.com/ChHarding/TouchTerrain_for_CAGEO/blob/master/stuff/TouchTerrain_standalone_jupyter_notebook.html)

-To get started see this [installation guide](https://docs.google.com/document/d/1bS-N7elMMWU44LctQpMPbbNSurftY3fRealTwOK-5ME/edit?usp=sharing)
+For more details see this: [touchterrain jupyter notebook - get started](https://docs.google.com/document/d/1bS-N7elMMWU44LctQpMPbbNSurftY3fRealTwOK-5ME/edit?usp=sharing)

-### Straight python
+### Simple python version
-`TouchTerrain_standalone.py`is the straight python version of the jupyter notebook.
-Processing parameters as either given as a dictionary inside the file or are read in via a JSON configuration file such as`standalone/example_config.json`.
+`TouchTerrain_standalone.py`is the straight python equivalent of the jupyter notebook.
+Processing parameters as either given as a dictionary inside the file or are read in via a JSON configuration file such as `stuff/example_config.json`.

 If you don't want to use a JSON file, edit the parameters in `TouchTerrain_standalone.py` and run it an IDE or via the command line terminal.
 To run it in a terminal, go into the standalone folder and type:
 `python TouchTerrain_standalone.py`

-To run it with the JSON config file, edit the JSON file, save it in the same folder and type:
+To run it with the JSON config file, edit the JSON file `stuff/example_config.json`, save it in the same folder as `TouchTerrain_standalone.py` and edit it for your needs.
+To run it, open a terminal and type:

 `python TouchTerrain_standalone.py example_config.json`

-#### Processing parameters
+### Processing parameters

+These parameters can be used in the JSON config file or in a python dictionary for hardingcoding them in the jupyter notebook or TouchTerrain_standalone.py.

 The JSON config file has the following format:
 ```
 {